HolyJoey/Pixelbot/README.md

-# Strinova-Pixelbot
+# Pixelbot
-Some shitty skidded pixelbot for Strinova
+Some shitty skidded pixelbot

 It really likes yellow.
 Turn your enemy hightlight colour to yellow for it to work